Amazon Marketplace

 C2C describes transactions between consumers (peer-to-peer).
 While Amazon is primarily B2C, the platform also supports C2C through resellers who sell new/used products.
 Amazon's marketplace format technically enables C2C.

-Open term pageCAGR
+Open glossary pageCAGR

 Compound Annual Growth Rate